valancej/Anchore-Documentation/docs/install_compose.md

 **Note:** Air-gapped installs will differ.

-Anchore Enterprise by default will be accessible over http://localhost:3000.
+Anchore Enterprise UI by default will be accessible over http://localhost:3000.

 ### Database requirements